mcorrigan/edit-as-you-go-sound-recorder/README.md

 ## More Help or Desired Changes
 The code is available as is.
 If you find bugs, please submit them on Github and I will address them as I am able and time permits.
-In the event you would like bugs fixed sooner, customizations, or personal help setting up and using the program, I'm can be available to help for $150 / hr.
+In the event you would like bugs fixed sooner, customizations, or personal help setting up and using the program, I can be available to help for $150 / hr.
 Leave an issue with your email to contact me.